Agnès Fichard-Caroll and Nadine Houédé Named Knights of the Legion of Honor

 An honorary and prestigious title

 The Legion of Honor is the foremost national order established to honor French citizens.
 It is the highest distinction.
-It recognizes outstanding service rendered to the nation, whether in civilian life or in the military.
+It recognizes outstanding achievements on behalf of the nation, whether in civilian life or in military service.

 To be eligible for the Legion of Honor, you must meet the following three requirements:

-• the person in question must have demonstrated outstanding merit through at least 20 years of service in the public interest and for the benefit of the nation;
+- The person in question must have demonstrated outstanding merit through at least 20 years of service in the public interest and for the nation;

-• The individual must be nominated by a minister, following a review of a dossier compiled at the request of a central government agency, a prefect, an association, a political figure (mayor, member of Congress, etc.), or a group of at least 50 people (in the case of a citizens’ initiative);
+- The person must be nominated by a minister, following a review of a dossier compiled at the request of a central government agency, a prefect, an association, a political figure (mayor, member of parliament, etc.), or a group of at least 50 people (in the case of a citizens’ initiative);